nhsconnect/FHIR-CDS/pages/explore/api_encounter_report_referralrequest.md

       <td><code class="highlighter-rouge">0..*</code></td>
     <td>Reference<br>(Any)</td>
     <td>Additional information to support referral or transfer of care request</td>
-<td>This MUST be populated with a <code class="highlighter-rouge">ProcedureRequest</code> as the next activity.<br /> Where present, Secondary Concerns MUST be carried in this element.</td>
+<td>This MUST be populated with a <code class="highlighter-rouge">ProcedureRequest</code> as the next activity.<br /> Where present, Secondary Concerns MUST be carried in this element.
+If present the Appointment resource relevant to this Referral MUST be carried in this element.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">note</code></td>